datacarpentry/wrangling-genomics/_extras/guide.md

 ## Issues with Macs vs Windows
 This lesson currently uses the `open` command to view FastQC output on its local browser.
 The `open` command is great for Macs, but there is currently no command listed in the lesson that works for Macs.
 The `explore` command may be useful here.
 If a solution is found, it's worth adding to the lesson.

+## A Note IGV for Variant Calling
+Many instructors chose to use samtools tview for visualization of variant calling results rather than IGV.
+Installation of IGV can take up additional instruction time, and samtools tview is sufficient to visualize results.
+However, episode 02-variant_calling includes instructions for installation and using IGV.

 ## Commands with Lengthy Run Times

 #### Raw Data Downloads